 - Glue the feet onto the bottom of the toilet paper roll.
 You can fold the tabs so they stick out of the bottom if you like.

-- Glue the belt around the center of the tp roll -- where the pants
+- Glue the belt around the center of the toilet paper roll -- where the pants meet the shirt.

 - Glue the tool into one of the hands.